Microsoft acquires Peer5 to beef up Teams livestreaming

 Peer5 specifically offers a WebRTC-based eCDN framework that runs in-browser to optimize bandwidth usage, with self-balancing mesh networks that automatically scale as the number of viewers increase.
 The technology doesn’t require installation on endpoint machines and can be deployed without changes to physical network infrastructure.

-Prior to the acquisition, Peer5, which raised $3.5 million in venture capital from investors including FG Angels, claimed to have powered live events with as many as 2 million concurrent users.
-To date, the startup’s product has been used by more than 1 billion users.
+Prior to the acquisition, Peer5, which raised $3.5 million in venture capital from FG Angels and other investors, claimed to have powered live events with as many as 2 million concurrent users.
+The startup’s product has been used by more than 1 billion users to date.

 “When many employees stream at the same time, the network gets congested.
-Our technology solves this problem in the most efficient way possible, without changing the existing network infrastructure,” Peer5’s Weiss said in a statement.
+Our technology solves this problem in the most efficient way possible, without changing the existing network infrastructure,” Peer5’s Hadar Weiss said in a statement.
 “Peer5 is integrated together with the video player so it is enabled instantaneously for every employee within an enterprise.
 We push the envelope even further by adding logic and mechanisms that adjust to any device and any network without requiring any custom setup from the customer side.”

-Herskowitz says that Peer5 solution will allow Microsoft to provide a first-party eCDN offering in the future.
+Herskowitz says Peer5 solution will allow Microsoft to provide a first-party eCDN offering in the future.
 (Current Peer5 customers will be able to continue using Peer5 services.)
-However, Microsoft also plans to continue supporting eCDN solutions from its certified partners in addition.
+However, Microsoft also plans to continue supporting eCDN solutions from its certified partners.

 The expansion of Teams via Peer5 comes as Microsoft’s videoconferencing service reaches 145 million daily active users.
-Recently, the company introduced features like Fluid components, which allow chat users to send a message with a table, action items, or lists that can be coauthored and edited by everyone in line.
+The company recently introduced features like Fluid components, which allow chat users to send a message with a table, action items, or lists that can be coauthored and edited by everyone in line.
 Teams’ new shared stage integration offers developers access to the main stages in meetings through a configuration in their app manifest.
 And meeting event APIs, launched in preview this spring, enable the automation of meeting-related workflows through events like meeting start and end.

 Teams will also be natively integrated with the upcoming version of Microsoft Windows, Windows 11.